 The Fellowship is open to physicians, nurses, educators, technicians, and administrators.

 Interested persons should send a cover letter describing personal and/or professional goals with simulation and a Curriculum Vitae (CV).
 After initial review, international applicants will also need to send documentation for US visa application including passport information and documentation of adequate funding for staying in the United States (living expenses and health insurance) during the duration of the Fellowship.

-Daniel Rodriquez Bauza, MD – Dr. Semakuba graduated from the University of Medical Sciences of Holguin, Cuba.
+Daniel Rodriguez Bauza, MD – Dr. Rodriguez from the University of Medical Sciences of Holguin, Cuba.
 He specialized in intensive care medicine prior to immigrating to the United States.
 As part of his fellowship responsibilities, he will assist in leading the International Medical Graduate program in which the Clinical Simulation Center participates as a training site.

 Benjamin Semakuba, MD – Dr. Semakuba graduated from the Université de Goma, Faculté de médecine (DRCongo), and completed a residency in Anesthesia at the University of Rwanda, School of Medicine and Health Sciences, as well as additional training in intensive care medicine at the Hôpitaux Universitaires, Paris Nord Val de Seine, Bichat-Claude Bernard.